Who needs errors and omissions insurance?

 How does errors and omissions insurance protect different types of businesses?

-Depending on your profession, there are a number of different scenarios that could land your business in hot water.
+Depending on your profession, there are a number of different claims scenarios that could land your business in hot water.
 Even a frivolous lawsuit can be expensive, especially on an errors and omissions claim.
 E&O insurance coverage can help protect against most risks associated with different businesses, including:

 Insurance agents and agencies